 |Regular APR||Annual Fee|

 It's a little too easy to say that Deserve Pro is just like Deserve Edu, except that it isn't for students.
-That's partially true, but if you have good credit, there are some notable reasons why you might want to apply for this card versus the one designed for students with no credit history.
+That's partially true, but if you have good, fair credit, there are some notable reasons why you might want to apply for this card versus the one designed for students with no credit history.
 For starters, the rewards are pretty generous.

 With Deserve Pro you'll receive 3% cash back on travel and entertainment, 2% cash back at restaurants and 1% on everything else.
 (Restaurant, travel, and entertainment categories earn bonus cash back on the first $500 of combined net purchases made each billing cycle.
 Once the $500 per billing cycle limit is reached, you will earn 1% base cash back on additional purchases.)
 There's also no annual fee and your first late payment fee (if you have a first) will be waived.
 Otherwise, it's $25.
 And the credit limit is larger– up to $10,000.